 The extractive industries in the UK comprise oil and gas production, mining and quarrying.
-These sectors play a major role in the UK economy, contributing a total of £14 billion Gross Value Added in 2020, down from £22 billion in 2019, and employing some 60,000 people directly, with many more supported in the industries’ wider supply chains.
+These sectors play a major role in the UK economy, contributing an estimated total of £13 billion Gross Value Added in 2020, down from £22 billion in 2019, and employing some 60,000 people directly, with many more supported in the industries’ wider supply chains.

 The extractive industries comprise mining and quarrying, including oil and gas production.

 The sector has made a sizeable contribution to the UK economy for many years and remains an important sector, both directly and by supporting substantial added value in downstream industries and related supply chains.
 By far the largest economic contribution comes from oil and gas production.

 In 2022, total UK extractive industry gross value added (GVA) is currently estimated to have been £26 billion, up from £18 billion in 2021, with oil and gas production and associated support service activities accounting for over 85% of the sector’s GVA .

 Construction minerals, principally crushed rock and sand and gravel aggregates, represent the largest materials flow in the UK.
 The market for these minerals depends upon the level of UK construction activity and longer-term construction-related demand.